Rishi Sunak attends emergency meeting at G20 after missile lands in Poland

 “The leaders agreed to work together, and with allies, to address the economic consequences of Putin’s brutality.
 This includes action to protect the most vulnerable in our countries and around the world, and efforts to secure our long-term energy supply.”

-Mr Sunak has been warned by critics that he could be seen as “weak” for “drifting into appeasement with China”, after he appeared to soften his rhetoric to declare the country a “systemic challenge” rather than a “threat”.
+But Mr Sunak had been warned by critics that he could be seen as “weak” for “drifting into appeasement with China”, after he appeared to soften his rhetoric to declare the country a “systemic challenge” rather than a “threat”.

 In talks with India’s Prime Minister Narendra Modi, Mr Sunak was set to confirm a deal allowing 3,000 young professionals from India to work in the UK for two years.